jossl95/Intersectional_Inequalities_Non-employment/README.md

 # Intersectionele sekse- en herkomstverschillen in niet-werken
-## Een
+## Een verklaring op basis van sociaal kapitaal

-verklaring op basis van sociaal kapitaal
+**English Title**

-> *English Title:* Intersectional sex and country of origin differences in
+> Intersectional sex and country of origin differences in
 non-employment: an explanation based on social capital.

 by: